kfdf/intrusive-index/README.md

 deleteAt(offset: number): TValue | null
 ```

-These three methods remove an item from the index and return it.
-The second of these deletes any item from the specifiend range.
+These two methods remove an item from the index and return it.
+The second overload of the first one deletes any item from the specifiend range.
 The range is defined by a unary comparator that returns zero for the matched items, negative numbers for the preceding, and positive numbers for the following items.
 It usually is created from a comparator by filling in *the second* of the two values.
 To delete all the employees from the first department one could do:

 ```js
 let departmentKey = { depId: 1 }